Affirmations:

 These are what I call legacy affirmations—statements that affirm your arrival, not just your journey.
 They lock in what you’ve reclaimed.

 So whether you’re healing, building, resting, or blooming, take time to make sure your affirmations are current.
-If they’re outdated, they might be holding the door open to a phase you’ve already outgrown.
+This way you stay moving forward and avoid the space where it feels like you’ve stalled out or plateaued.

-Affirmations aren’t about forcing a smile.
-They’re about finding the emotional truth you can honestly stand on today.
+If you find yourself, conflicted about making statements that you fundamentally feel aren’t true, then try finding the emotional truth you can honestly stand on today.